john-holub/MSDS-696-trading-sys-dev-framework/README.md

 This project aims at building a pipeline framework environment to test strategies to generate consistent, risk-controlled returns in all conditions of financial markets.
 The goal is to identify **short-term high-frequency alpha** by leveraging quantitative methods for disciplined portfolio management.

 The system integrates three distinct modules:
-1.  **Sentiment Indicator:** Scraping and classifying text from financial subreddits (r/WallStreetBets, r/stocks).
+1.  **Sentiment Indicator:** Scraping and classifying text from financial subreddits (r/WallStreetBets, r/stocks, other defined subreddits).
 2.  **ML Clustering of Market Regimes:** Using K-means clustering to determine if we are in a Bull, Bear, or Neutral market.
 3.  **Technical Screener:** High-speed filtering of tickers based on technical conditions.